Omegalpha28/MinilibC/README.md

 </div>
 <h2>Resume 💬</h2>
 <div>
-    For the MY_MARVIN project, We had to learn how to automate developer tasks using Jenkins, a popular open-source automation tool.
-We built a complete CI/CD pipeline by configuring everything through code using YAML and Groovy scripts.
-The goal was to create a fully automated Jenkins setup with specific users, roles, jobs, and permissions, all while respecting strict rules and using only allowed plugins.
-We worked with tools like Jenkins Configuration as Code (JCasC) and Job DSL to define the whole system.
-In the end, my setup had to be able to manage builds, test projects, and follow DevOps principles.
+For the MINILIBC project, I had to create my own version of a dynamic C standard library using x86-64 Assembly.
+I reimplemented key functions like strlen, memcpy, and strcmp entirely in assembly, and compiled everything into a shared library called libasm.so.
+The goal was to preload this custom library with LD_PRELOAD to override the default system functions.
+All the code was assembled with nasm and linked using ld, and I had to follow the exact behavior described in the man pages.
+It was a deep dive into low-level programming and how the C library works under the hood.
 </div>